 This tap handle uses auditory action to communicate the true identity of the craft beer and calls attention to the beer’s name as an allegory for the corporate brewers as being wolves among the weeds ready and waiting to acquire and control craft breweries and their cultures.

-The second vein that uses media design to cultivate cultural consciousness in consumers.
+The second category that uses media design to cultivate cultural consciousness in consumers.

 Who Owns Who?